apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>labelsSelector is used to find matching pods.
-Pods that match this label selector are counted to determine the number of pods in their corresponding topology domain.</p>
+<p>labelsSelector is used to find matching pods.<br />Pods that match this label selector are counted to determine the number of pods<br />in their corresponding topology domain.</p><br />
 </td>
 </tr>
 <tr>